 If you’re in Bavaria, then you CAN NOT leave without visiting THE most fairytale-like, romantic castle that all hopeless romantics are drawn to create their own fairytale story.
+This is quite possibly THE most popular day trip from Munich and the epitome of ultimate day trips from Munich!
 Built by the mad King Ludwig II of Bavaria, it was never completed after his untimely death.
 Since its creation, it has inspired even people like Walt Disney!
 And just a hop, skip and a jump across the road is Schloss Hohenschwangau where Ludwig spent some of his childhood, and where he stayed while he built his masterpiece.
 (More on Schloss Neuschwanstein and Hohenschwangau here)

 Time: 1 hr 23

+One of the loveliest art day trips from Munich!
+If you’re an art lover and an appreciate a stunning piece of work, then the inside is for you!
 Not directly on the Romantic Road, it is located in the foothills of the Alps and it’s definitely worth a visit on your way to/from Schloss Neuschwanstein!
 This pilgrimage church is an oval rococo church is a miraculous masterpiece of Bavarian Rococo and is probably the finest in the world!
-(More on Wieskirche Coming Soon)
+(More on Wieskirche here)

 15. Schloss Linderhof